daxadal/event-manager/README.md

 Database can be purged using the `npm run reset`.
 Tests on the API (powered by `mocha`) can be performed executing `npm test`.
 (This script assumes the server is already up and running).

 _**Important notice:** `npm test` script will purge all data from the database before it\'s run.
 If that behavior is not desired, tests can be run using `mocha` command, if installed globally.
-If a global `mocha` command is not available, you can also use the `npm run mocha` script._
+If a global `mocha` command is not available, you can also use the `npm run mocha` script.
+Nevertheless, as `mocha` asumes the database is empty when the tests are performed, some test may fail if the database is not reseted._